learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/types-and-typeclasses.md

 `Enum`{.label .class} members are sequentially ordered types --- they can be enumerated.
 The main advantage of the `Enum` typeclass is that we can use its types in list ranges.
-They also have defined successors and predecesors, which you can get with the `succ` and `pred` functions.
+They also have defined successors and predecessors, which you can get with the `succ` and `pred` functions.
 Types in this class: `()`, `Bool`, `Char`, `Ordering`, `Int`, `Integer`, `Float` and `Double`.

 ```{.haskell: .ghci}